Emojination: Emojicon

 In partnership with Jeanne Brooks, Emojination created the Emojicon event in 2016.
 The event aimed to work with brands on how to leverage emoji's in their communications and to facilitate policy discussions relating to emojis.
 The event was held again in 2018.

 Documentary

-In 2019, directors Martha Shane and Ian Cheney released The Emoji Story (original title: Picture Character), a documentary about the rapid ride of emoji as a global phenomenon.
-The film follows many of Emojination's proposal writers as they endeavor to add emojis to the universal keyboard.
+In 2019, directors Martha Shane and Ian Cheney released The Emoji Story (original title: Picture Character), a documentary about the rise of emojis.
+The film follows some Emojination's proposal writers as they endeavor to add emojis to the universal keyboard.